 Susan Lindquist, renowned cell biologist and expert in protein folding, National Medal of Science awardee and scientific founder of Yumanity Therapeutics, discovered that you can use yeast as a model organism to study protein misfolding disorders.
 The yeast models created in her lab at MIT’s Whitehead Institute became an essential part of the drug discovery platform that was exclusively licensed to Yumanity.

 The company’s proprietary platforms have identified several previously unknown disease targets that when modulated can correct the cellular toxicities created by misfolded proteins.
 Our lead program corrects toxicity associated with α-synuclein, a protein linked to Parkinson’s disease.
 Yumanity Therapeutics is actively advancing its lead molecules for this condition, as well as identifying additional compounds for Alzheimer’s disease and ALS.

-Headquartered in Cambridge, MA, Yumanity Therapeutics has assembled a team of experts committed to making a difference in the lives of the millions of people suffering from neurodegenerative diseases.
-After early robust and positive results, Yumanity Therapeutics raised $45M Series A financing led by Fidelity Management & Research with participation from Redmile Group, Alexandria Venture Investments, Biogen, Sanofi-Genzyme BioVentures and Dolby Family Ventures in February of 2016 to accelerate the discovery and development of novel therapies in neurodegenerative diseases including Alzheimer’s disease, Parkinson’s disease and ALS.
+Yumanity Therapeutics raised $45M in a Series A financing led by Fidelity Management & Research with participation from Redmile Group, Alexandria Venture Investments, Biogen, Sanofi Ventures, and Dolby Family Ventures in February of 2016 to accelerate the discovery and development of novel therapies in neurodegenerative diseases.